 All the participants to the survey except one answered that:

 - This school will be useful for their future career

 - April is ok for the training school

 - 6 days is the right school duration

-72% of the participants, are planning to collaborate in future with someone known during the course.
+79% of the participantswould suggest this training school to friends/colleagues next yearand 64% of the participants are planning to collaborate in future with someone known during the course.